itsAbdullahMaqsood/ShootTheBall-FrontEnd/README.md

 # Shoot-The-Ball Range - A Front-End Clone of SidcupFamilyGolf

-This is a Website I made using HTML5, CSS, and Javascript as a testament of my Front-End skills.
-I've used a popular Javascript Libraries called GSAP by Greensock for some amazing animations.
-I've also used tilt.js and swiper.js for tilt-effect on cards and automatic carousels respectively.
-The layout of the website is a clone of SidCupFamilyGolf.com.
-The idea behind it was to test and improve my coding skills by building a realistic projects for an actual business.
+This website showcases my front-end skills, developed using HTML5, CSS, and Javascript.
+I've utilized GSAP, a popular JavaScript library by Greensock, for captivating animations.
+Additionally, tilt.js and swiper.js were employed for tilt effects on cards and automatic carousels, respectively.
+The website layout is inspired by SidCupFamilyGolf.com.
+The project aimed to enhance my coding abilities by creating a realistic project for a genuine business.

 ## Links